EU working on law tackling unfair subsidies to non-EU airlines

 "On this basis, and pending the establishment of an international instrument, the Commission is of the opinion that there is a need for an effective EU defence instrument against unfair practices by third country airlines," the document says.

 It is due to unveil a package of measures on Dec.
-2 designed to boost the competitiveness of Europe's flag carriers, hobbled by the rise of low-cost players such as Ryanair (RYA.I) and easyJet (EZJ.L), as well as Gulf carriers and the rise of Asia as a major air traffic hub.
+2 designed to boost the competitiveness of Europe's flag carriers, hobbled by the rise of low-cost players such as Ryanair and easyJet, as well as Gulf carriers and the rise of Asia as a major air traffic hub.

 The proposal on unfair competition is expected in 2016, two people familiar with the matter said.